-ISNS have both a formal and a PE uniform available.
-G2 students are encouraged to wear the PE uniform elements.
-Students should wear shoes that they can comfortably run and play in.
-Please ensure that they have comfortable ISNS clothing to wear in the classroom, including sweaters.
+Our Grade 3-5 students have two types of uniforms: a regular uniform, and a PE uniform.
+Students need to make sure that they are in their correct uniform for each day, and that they have comfortable ISNS clothing to wear in the classroom, including sweaters.
 ISNS students are welcome to wear any hat, sweater or coat while out at recess.
+Please be sure to label all items with your child's name and homeroom.